imkmsh/Airy-All/README.md

-# Machine Learning
+# Deep Learning

 Like air,
 Everywhere,
 Airy-All

-about Machine Learning
+about Deep Learning